xmtp/xmtp-js/README.md

 ## Installation

-This library is not yet published.
-It can be installed from this repo using `npm install xmtp/xmtp-js` or from `npm` using a private access token:
+This library is not yet public on npm.
+It can be installed from this repo using `npm install xmtp/xmtp-js` or from npm using a private access token:

 ```bash
 export NPM_TOKEN=$YOUR_NPM_TOKEN